sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 To improve communication between management and internal users, Holly Dickson has decided to build and share an automated flow within Power Automate that sends an email to Adatum’s MOD Administrator whenever a service request is created or modified.
 This task will focus on creating the flow; the next task will address how to share the flow with another manager.

-1. After having completed the prior lab exercise in which you created a Power App from scratch, you should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and a password of **Pa55w.rd**; if not, then do so now.
+1. After having completed the prior lab exercise in which you created a Power App from scratch, you should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Azureuser Administrator** and a password of **Pa55w.rd**; if not, then do so now.

 2. In your Microsoft Edge browser, make sure that your new ticketing system is open in a tab.
 The tab should be titled **IT Services – Service Desk Requests – All Items**.
 If you do not have this tab open, then go to the **SharePoint admin center**, select **Active Sites**, select **IT Services** from the **Active Sites** list, select **Site contents**, and then select the **Service Desk Requests** list.